nrz/ylikuutio/README.md

    Currently only 64-bit environments are supported.

 Q: What graphics APIs Ylikuutio uses?
 A: Ylikuutio targets OpenGL version 3.3.

-Q: Are there plans to support other graphics APIs?
-A: Vulkan will be supported in the future.
-Support for newer OpenGL versions needs to be considered.
+Vulkan support is a work in progress.

 Q: Does Ylikuutio use modern OpenGL (VAOs and VBOs etc.)?
 A: Yes, Ylikuutio uses VAOs (vertex array objects), VBOs (vertex buffer